VideoProc Converter AI

 HandBrake cover

-How to Fix the Issue That HandBrake Won't Rip DVD
+How to Fix the Issue That HandBrake Won't Rip DVDs

-4. Now, it leaves the most common one - DVDs are copy-protected.
-Normally, there is nothing we can do with it, unless we get help form the libdvdcss file.
+Now, it leaves the most common one - DVD copy protection .
+Normally, there is nothing we can do with it, unless we get help from the libdvdcss file.
 It is a file which can enable HandBrake to decrypt copy-protected DVDs.
 And here are the detailed steps about how to install it into your HandBrake application.

 Step 1.
 Download HandBrake version 0.9.9 or older ones.